There’s More to Retirement Planning Than Money

-Today on our retirement podcast, we welcome The Retirement Manifesto to discuss the FIRE movement and how people striving to become Financially Independent and Retire Early (FIRE) can benefit by planning for the soft side of retirement.
+It’s about the life in retirement you’ll lead.
+Today on our retirement podcast, we welcome The Retirement Manifesto to discuss the FIRE movement.
+He highlights how people striving to become Financially Independent and Retire Early (FIRE) can benefit in their individual retirement planning by including the soft side of retirement.

 On the Importance of Purpose in Retirement: